Z3n42/42_libft/README.md

 This project strictly follows the **42 Norm** (Norminette v3):
 - ✅ Maximum 25 lines per function
 - ✅ Maximum 5 functions per file
-- ✅ No forbidden functions used
+- ✅ No forbidden functions (only `write`, `malloc`, `free`)
-- ✅ Proper variable declarations
+- ✅ Proper variable declarations at function start
-- ✅ No memory leaks
+- ✅ No memory leaks (tested with valgrind)
-- ✅ No segmentation faults or unexpected behavior
+- ✅ No segmentation faults or undefined behavior

 ---

 ## 📄 License

+MIT License - See [LICENSE](LICENSE) file for details.

 This project is part of the 42 School curriculum.
 Feel free to use and learn from this code, but please don't copy it for your own 42 projects.
 Understanding comes from doing it yourself! 🚀